nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_newmethod.md

 We can verify that this is actually a solution easily if we also have an approximate eigenvector.
-An eigenvector can be computed by essentially one step of inverse iteration, on the matrix ``M(λ)``:
+An eigenvector can be computed/estimated by essentially one step of inverse iteration, on the matrix ``M(λ)``:
 ```julia
 julia> x=normalize(compute_Mder(nep,λ)\ones(size(nep,1)))